Business Services FAQ

 Why must a corporation pay franchise tax even if it is no longer in business?

 All corporations that exist owe franchise tax.
-A corporation exists until it is properly dissolved in the in the Secretary of State’s Office
+A corporation exists until it is properly dissolved in the Secretary of State’s Office.

 What does “assets” refer to on the franchise tax form?

 “Assets” refers to the total value of the real and personal property of a corporation.

 Any filing related to a business entity that is incorporated or organized under the laws of the state of Arkansas.